Puppysin/Puppysin/README.md

 <img width="2048" height="530" alt="tumblr_c1df2b7c4fe7287aecea40fa56043972_61bed46d_2048" src="https://github.com/user-attachments/assets/00a546f6-4ba4-400d-b25f-dd2e10864277" />
+𐔌՞. .՞𐦯 Hii!
+I'm Eun.
+He/Its You will only find me on the 18+ servers, I feel uncomfortable being on the safe servers as a grown adult. ✶⋆.˚
 <img width="3000" height="250" alt="tumblr_0d147b94a2aa4f84a27158be44359852_e105bedd_2048" src="https://github.com/user-attachments/assets/1a7fab6b-df3a-4fd1-b14b-4fb48bdfd7c5" />
+PLEASE DNI!
+Rape fetishist

+People with piss/scat/feet kinks

+Zoophiles/Proshippers/Darkshippers/Pedophiles/Adult Attracted Minors/Minor Attracted Adults

+If you're under 18

+If you cannot communicate, even the smallest things, please do not interact with me, I do not have the patience nor mental capacity to deal with you and stress over if I did anything wrong and have to BEG you to communicate with me or BEG you to communicate with other people.

+PLEASE NOTE! if I have hidden you it is most likely because you made a stupid joke that was actually really disgusting, you're part of the DNI list, or you're associated with the mentioned formers.
 <img width="1600" height="120" alt="tumblr_25964f595afa32fed8b6ac130695f7ca_02ee544f_2048" src="https://github.com/user-attachments/assets/adbb3911-530d-41d3-9d9e-d378bd7d33ae" />
+╭──────༺♡༻──────╮
+Name: Eunjeong or Eun/Rung
+age: 18
+pronouns: He/Its
+♡
+i like: draw, sleep, preserve things, make things by hand, bake, warrior cats, wings of fire, mythology, archeology, bugs/insects.
+♡
+Dislike: "people pleasers", people who can't take no for answer, copycats that copy out of envy/jealousy/bitter reasons, just in general people who act like they have no common sense and are cruel for no reason. elaboration on people pleasers, I mean those who refuse to call something out or stand up when someone is doing smth absolutely HORRENDOUS and claim its bc theyre ppl pleasers. idm actual people pleasers
+♡
+some movies/shows i like: transformers franchise, BOLT, Voltron, Big Top Burger, Mune, Lego Monkie Kid, TMNT franchise, south park, AVATAR franchise, etc. games i like: cyberpunk2077, south of midnight, cult of the lamb, undertale/deltarune, horror games, creatures of sonaria, the isle, forsaken, phighting, path of titans, STRAY, etc.
+♡
+extras: i am VERY happy with my fiance and other queer platonic partners, please do NOT genuinely flirt with me, jokes are fine, but if you genuinely try to flirt with me I will block you.
+Im also very honest, if I feel disrespected or uncomfortable I will let you know immediately and communicate it, I expect the same in return!
+I am an Aphrodite Devotee, or at least a starting one, I am also poly, pan, and aroace.
+╰──────༺♡༻──────╯
 <img width="2048" height="154" alt="tumblr_3b1bacf0c679457c9f1007a75925b481_84a2e38c_2048" src="https://github.com/user-attachments/assets/e8ee956a-7f65-4713-b6d7-a87665316b8c" />
+✶⋆.˚ PLEASE INT!
+If you share any of my interests!
+If you want to cuddle or hide with me I don't mind!
+I might be a little awkward or standoffish but if you just want to chat feel free to!
+I like meeting new people despite my social awkwardness ^_^
 <img width="1600" height="120" alt="tumblr_9d5078fe7070f50180fc39798907dd73_8695ceb9_2048" src="https://github.com/user-attachments/assets/5a8793da-9130-4110-9117-b5836da94524" />